 By contrast, tiered pricing depends on the type of credit card being used.
 This pricing structure is less favorable because it works by bundling different types of credit cards into tiers – with increasing swipe rates.
 These tiers are classified as qualified, midqualified and nonqualified cards.
 These include regular cards, debit cards, rewards cards, business cards and other types of credit and debit cards.
 Generally, credit card processors decide which types of cards are qualified, midqualified and nonqualified for their particular service, so tiers and pricing vary.

-Flagship Merchant Services is our choice for the best high-volume credit card processor, because it uses both interchange-plus pricing and tiered pricing.
+Flagship Merchant Services is our choice for a flexible credit card processor because it uses both interchange-plus pricing and tiered pricing.
 (Note that tiered pricing is the advertised cost, so you’ll have to ask for interchange pricing.)
-Flagship’s interchange-plus rate is 0.3% plus 10 cents per transaction, and is negotiable for your company’s high sales volumes.
-Its tiered pricing starts at 0.38% for qualified debit cards and 1.58% for credit cards, plus 19 to 21 cents per transaction – the price increases for midqualified and nonqualified cards.
+Flagship’s interchange-plus rate is 0.3% plus 10 cents per transaction and is negotiable for your company’s high sales volumes.
+Its tiered pricing starts at 0.38% for qualified debit cards and 1.58% for credit cards, plus 19 cents to 21 cents per transaction ― the price increases for midqualified and nonqualified cards.

 Some credit card processors also charge a flat percentage per transaction.
-This is typically the case with mobile credit card processors, such as Square and PayPal, which charge 2.75% and 2.7% respectively per swipe.
+Typically, this is the case with mobile credit card processors, such as Square and PayPal, which charge 2.6% and 2.9%, respectively, per swipe.

-A merchant account allows your business to accept credit cards.
-It transmits payment data from a customer’s bank to your company’s bank, and authorizes credit card transactions.
-Merchant accounts are offered either by the credit card processor or directly from a financial institution – typically a bank.
+When you’ve decided to accept credit cards, it’s important to know what a merchant account is.
+Essentially, it allows your business to accept cards ― it transmits payment data from a customer’s bank to your company’s bank and authorizes credit card transactions.
+Merchant accounts are offered either by the credit card processor or directly from a financial institution ― typically a bank.
 You will normally need to apply for a merchant account.
 However, not all credit card processors require a merchant account.

 Some credit card machines are compatible with tablets, but the most common way to accept credit cards with an iPhone, iPad, Android or other mobile device is by using a credit card swiper.
-This small dongle attaches to the headphone or auxiliary plug on a mobile phone or tablet, and processes credit cards using a mobile app.
-Another way to accept credit cards using a mobile device is by using a virtual terminal: A feature that lets you manually input credit cards into the app.
+This small dongle attaches to the headphone or auxiliary plug on a mobile phone or tablet and processes credit cards using a mobile app.
+Another way to accept credit cards using a mobile device is by using a virtual terminal: A feature that lets you input credit cards into the app manually.

-NFC technology allows businesses to accept credit cards without swiping them.
-To accept mobile payments with EMV technology, you’ll need an NFC-enabled credit card machine – such as Apple Pay, Android Pay or Samsung Pay.
+Is not accepting credit cards bad for business?
+Trust us: you want to get in that game and NFC technology puts you there by letting you accept credit cards without swiping them.
+Accepting NFC mobile payments is possible only after you acquire an NFC-enabled credit card machine, such as Apple Pay, Android Pay or Samsung Pay.

-The two main security features to look for in a credit card machine and credit card processor are data security standard – also known as the Payment Card Industry Data Security Standard (PCI DSS) – and EMV capabilities.
+The two main security features to look for in a credit card machine and credit card processor are data security standard ― also known as the Payment Card Industry Data Security Standard (PCI DSS) ― and EMV capabilities.
 PCI DSS consists of several security measures, including point-to-point data encryption.
-Although credit card processors have PCI DSS as a part of their service, it is your responsibility to make sure they are compliant to protect sensitive information and avoid hefty fees.
-[Read related article: Accepting Credit Cards?
-PCI Compliance a Concern for Small Businesses]
+Although credit card processors have PCI DSS as a part of their service, it is your responsibility to make sure they are compliant to protect sensitive information and keep your credit card processing fees low.
+[Related article: Accepting credit cards?
+PCI compliance a concern for small businesses]

-As with most banking transactions, credit card funds go through an automated clearinghouse (ACH), and transactions are typically completed within two business days.
+As with most banking transactions, credit card funds go through an automated clearing house and transactions typically are completed within two business days.
 There may be delays in some cases, usually because of holds by banks or chargebacks.
 Each credit card processor and bank has its own policies, so be sure to read the fine print regarding holds on funds.

 Generally, yes, you can still get a credit card machine if you have bad credit.
 However, many credit card processors consider your personal credit when processing merchant account applications.
 If you want to obtain a credit card machine and you have low or bad credit, look for a credit card processor that either doesn’t require a merchant account or specializes in high-risk applicants.

-There’s certainly no shortage of options for consumers looking to open an account with a major credit agency, a preferred brand or a favorite store.
-Here are just a few of the card types your customers may use to make purchases:
+There’s certainly no shortage of options for consumers looking to open an account with a major credit agency, preferred brand or favorite store.
+Here are a few of the card types your customers may use to make purchases:

-Stella Morrison and Anna Attkisson contributed to the writing and research in this article.
+Elizabeth Crumbly and Stella Morrison contributed to this article.